ibara/lillian.link/_lilypad_source/blog/anarchy/2017-01-03_worker-collectives-generative-justice.md

 co-owners.[^10]

 Unfortunately, I haven't found a lot of information about "worker collectives."
+(Remove the above sentence.)

 ## The Worker Collective Manual

 I created the "Worker Collective Manual" hoping it serves as an easy-to-understand example of worker collective operations.
+Its purpose is to

+(Where is the mention of this in the abstract???)

-Its purpose is to provide a means of experimenting with an cooperative model (i.e., a worker collective), prior to establishing legally with _actual_ bylaws.
+provide a means of experimenting with an cooperative model (i.e., a worker collective), prior to establishing legally with _actual_ bylaws.
 "Worker Collective Manual" is based upon ["Sample Bylaws for a Worker